SerikiAyodele/sca-cloud-school/week2/README.md

 ## How It Works
- * I created 2 functions,one to calculate the average age of the female's from the user.txt file and the other to calculate the average age of the male's from the user.txt file

  * I used a while loop and for loop to read the file and perform operations and the data

  * AWK was very important and convinient for my code to work, i used this in my for loop